Osiris-Team/PayHook/WIP.md

 The basic idea is that we would process all payments only thorough webhook events.
 Which is to be honest, the safest and simplest way.

+Prerequisites:
+- SQL database like MySQL, MariaDB, etc... (this is where PayHook will store the orders, products and payments)
+- 5 minutes of free time to set this up.

 Features:
 - Secure, verified payments without duplicates, due to the design being based solely on validated webhook events.
-- Catches missed payments, for example due to your application being offline, since payment processors notice when a webhook event wasn't received and try again several times
+- Catches all payments.
+If your application is offline for example payment processors notice that the webhook event wasn't received and try again several times.
+- Notifies you on missed payments by the user.
+For example when the user misses a payment for his subscription.
 - Simplified product and order creation (also across multiple payment-processors).
 - Handles saving of products and orders in your SQL database
+- TODO Saves each payment to the database.
+This saves you time when creating summaries or tax reports, since all payments are at one place and not scattered over each payment processor.
+- TODO Live and Sandbox tables in the database, to ensure these are separated strictly.
+- Lowest level queries to the database to ensure maximum speed.

 I am still working on the design.
 Here is what I've got: